 Hypertension, chronic heart disease reviews may be conducted over the telephone or via video appointment and blood tests will be arranged on an individual basis following review of your records

-Childhood Immunisation appointments will continue even though our Community Well Baby clinic service has been temporarily suspended - it is very important to continue to bring your children to their childhood immunisation appointment or get in touch if you have any concerns whatsoever
+Childhood Immunisation appointments will continue even though the Community Well Baby clinic service held at Longton Health Centre has been temporarily suspended - it is very important to continue to bring your children to their childhood immunisation appointment or get in touch if you have any concerns whatsoever

 INR (Anti-coagulation) clinics will continue however a telephone appointment may take place prior to you attending the surgery

 Travel Health Assessments will take place by telephone and then an appointment time will be given if available for you to attend for any NHS vaccinations

 Cervical screening appointments will continue to take place by invitation only however please let us know if you have any concerns as the nurse can arrange to have a telephone consultation with you

 Minor Operations and Cryotherapy - YOU WILL NOW BE ASSESSED BY VIDEO CONSULTATION AND THE MOST APPROPRIATE REFERRAL OR SELF HELP TREATMENT WILL BE ADVISED

 It is very important to continue to attend for any appointments you may be asked to attend even if you are currently following shielding guidelines

 It is also very important that you continue to contact the surgery if you feel unwell with symptoms NOT related to the Coronavirus symptoms